OSHA has announced a National Safety Stand-Down Week from Sept 14-18, 2020, aimed at preventing falls in the construction industry.

-Fatalities caused by falls from elevation continue to be a leading cause of death for construction employees, accounting for 370 of the 991 construction fatalities recorded in 2016 (BLS data).
-According to OSHA, those deaths were preventable.
+Fatalities caused by falls from elevation continue to be a leading cause of death for construction employees, accounting for 320 of the 1,008 construction fatalities recorded in 2018 (BLS data).
+Those deaths were preventable.

-The National Safety Stand-Down, May 7-11, raises fall hazard awareness across the country in an effort to stop fall fatalities and injuries.
+The National Safety Stand-Down raises fall hazard awareness across the country in an effort to stop fall fatalities and injuries.

 A Safety Stand-Down is a voluntary event for employers to talk directly to employees about safety.
 Any workplace can hold a stand-down by taking a break to focus on “Fall Hazards” and reinforcing the importance of “Fall Prevention”.

 Employers of companies not exposed to fall hazards can also use this opportunity to have a conversation with employees about the other job hazards they face, protective methods, and the company’s safety policies and goals.
 It can also be an opportunity for employees to talk to management about fall- and other job hazards they see.

 Anyone who wants to prevent hazards in the workplace can participate in the Stand-Down.

 Companies can prevent falls from heights on their worksites.

 - Plan ahead to do the job safely before starting each and every job;

 - Provide the right equipment for working at heights; and